bitfalls/bitfalls_content/authors/tyaakow/00-simon-speck/en_US/final.md

 _We deal with cryptocurrencies every day, and yet we have no clear idea about where the "crypto" in the word comes from.
 Cryptography has a history much bloodier and murkier than one might think.
-This is an introduction into computer-based cryptography and its history, and possible future._
+This is a part of an introduction into computer-based cryptography and its history, and possible future._

 ---